aatluri/DjangoRestAPITemplate/README.md

 ```
 9. If this command runs successfully you should see that our image is created successfully.

-**docker-compose.yml vs docker-compose-deploy.yml**
-1. Both these files are docker compose configuration files.
-The key difference between them is that docker-compose.yml is set up for being run during development whereas docker-compose-deploy.yml is set up to be run during deployment.
-2. The docker-compose.yml file has the ARGS DEV=TRUE.
-This overwrites the ARGS DEV=FALSE in the Dockerfile and tells docker that we are now building running in a development environment.
-So the Dockerfile also includes the dependencies from the requirements.dev.txt i.e flake8.
-So when we want runflake8 on our code or we want to execute the unit tests in our code, we will use docker-compose.yml
-3. The docker-compose-deploy.yml does not set ARGS DEV=TRUE.
-So the ARGS DEV=FALSE in Dockerfile is not overwritten.
-So the dependencies from requirements.dev.txt are not installed.
-Also the docker-compose-deploy.yml sets up the proxy service as per our cloud deployment process summary .
-Please see the Cloud Deployment Process Summary section.
-_When running the docker-compose-deploy.yml file, ensure that that you create a copy of the .env.sample file and name it to .env as this is required._

 **Linting & Tests**
 1. As you might have seen , we use flake8 for linting and this has already been included in the requirements.dev.txt
 2. For testing we use the Django test framework that comes with Django.